-What is DKIM & SPF?
-And How to Set It Up?
+What is DKIM, SPF & DMARC?
+And How to Set Them Up

 This is serious.
 This is about your email deliverability.
 I know from my own experience that these acronyms may sound unfamiliar, scary and may seem totally uninteresting.
 Or maybe they sound familiar, but you never cared enough to check what they really are.
-Either way, it's time to learn a bit about what is SPF & DKIM and how to set them up in your DNS records for your mail server, if you want to have better control over your email deliverability.
+Either way, it's time to learn a bit about what SPF, DKIM and DMARC are and how to set them up in your DNS records for your mail server, if you want to have better control over your email deliverability.

 14 Deliverability Checks to Carry Out Before Sending Your Cold Email Campaign

 You can have control over your cold email deliverability.
 In outbound outreach, it's crucial how many of the emails you sent actually get to your prospects' inboxes.
 There are at least 14 points on a deliverability checklist that you can, and should, go through before you start off your email campaign.
 I've listed them below in three categories.
 Some of them you may already know of, but some may be new for you.
 Check the list and see if you're doing everything you can to ensure that your cold emails actually get to their destination.

 How to Lower the Bounce Rate of Your Email Outreach with Human-driven Data Enrichment